keenanpayne/keenanpayne.com/posts/why-i-am-voting-for-kamala-harris-2024-election.md

 ### I believe the American people and our country will be in a better place after a Kamala Harris presidency

 Ultimately, I see voting in a presidential election as a pragmatic tool for enacting favorable political change.
-To this end, I believe that the American people and our country as a whole will be in a better place after four years of a Kamala Harris presidency.
-Conversely, I believe that the lives of the American people and our country as a whole will suffer significantly if Donald Trump is elected as president, hence my voting decision.
+To this end, I believe that the American people and our country will be in a better place after four years of a Kamala Harris presidency.
+Conversely, I believe that the lives of the American people and our country will suffer significantly if Donald Trump is elected as president, hence my voting decision.